Boostaworld/SchoolAIStuff/implementation_plan.md

 # Implementation Plan - Gemini 3.0 Integration & Profile Viewing

 ## Goal
 Integrate Gemini 3.0 Pro Preview capabilities into the Intel Engine, including Thinking Mode, Image Analysis, and Image Generation.
-Also, enable profile viewing from the Horde Feed.
+Enable profile viewing from the Horde Feed.
+Implement a "Prompt Improver" for all modes.
+Finally, create a global "Announcer" system for critical updates and news.

 ## User Review Required
 > [!IMPORTANT]